Unpaid invoices, IP infringement and a non-responsive client

 The agency began an account reconciliation exercise and discovered that during one quarter in 2016, a PO had not been provided by their client, and in turn, an invoice had never been raised by the agency.
 The client had always been slow at raising quarterly retainer POs, but the most recent invoices started to go unpaid.

 At this stage, solicitors were instructed to seek to recover payment from the client.
 During this time, the agency noticed that the client had gone live with a campaign that they had originally proposed, using the agency’s proprietary code.
-It seemed highly likely to the agency that this misuse was due to the wrongful actions of the client’s previous employee.
+It seemed highly likely to the agency that this misuse was due to the wrongful actions of the client’s previous employee, and was a clear IP infringement breach.

 Further letters from the agency’s lawyer were sent to the client, outlining the details of the apparent copyright infringement and requesting an explanation.
 The client acknowledged the letters but never responded.